 HHI has established a Trust Indenture with Computershare Trust Company of Canada dated July 21, 2010 for the issuance from time to time, of senior unsecured debentures.
-HHI has issued aggregate debentures of \$190MM since the establishment of the Trust Indenture to provide financing for its investment in the electricity distribution assets of Horizon Trust in the term, interest rates and maturities of debentures outstanding as of 2014 are discussed in the appended 2014 consolidated financial statements of HHI.
+HHI has issued aggregate debentures of \$190MM since the establishment of the Trust Indenture to provide financing for its investment in the electricity distribution assets of Horizon Utilities.
+The term, interest rates and maturities of debentures outstanding as of 2014 are disclosed in the appended 2014 consolidated financial statements of HHI.